Bennett Greenspan: Personal life

 Greenspan attended Westside High School and was part of the graduating class of 1970.
 In high school, he was involved with the debate team.
 There, he gained valuable speaking skills.
 Outside school, he was part of the Omaha Chaim Weizmann AZA chapter, a Jewish youth group.
 As part of that group, he originated the idea for brightly colored Civil Rights Movement seals in 1969.
 These were marketed both locally, and in The National Jewish Monthly, to raise funds for the group, as well as human rights awareness.

 Upon graduation, Greenspan moved south to Texas, and studied political science at the University of Texas.
 He graduated with a BA.
 After graduating, he took additional courses in business and entrepreneurship at SMU in Dallas between 1975 and 1976.
 He did not, however, complete the program.

 After college, business interests took Greenspan away from Texas.
 However, he returned in 1980 and has since remained there.
 While he married his wife near family in Los Angeles County, California, their two children were born and raised in Texas.

+Greenspan is a supporter of AIPAC, and has donated over $40,000 to its PACs.